-- 1. The Partnership will meet 10 times a year on neutral ground, with additional meetings convened with the agreement of the Chair. - 2.
+- 1. The Partnership will meet at least 10 times a year, with additional meetings convened with the agreement of the Chair. - 2.
 The agenda and minutes of meetings will be placed on the Boston Big Local website. - 3.
 These meetings are open to all residents of Boston Big Local as observers.